BJankow/hackster.io-AI-video-narration-for-visually-impaired/README.md

 1. **Loading a movie** - a movie is being loaded.
 It requires a path that indicates location of the movie in the local filesystem.
 2. **Splitting into scenes** - indicates frames that are beginnings and endings of the scenes.
-[PySceneDetect](https://www.scenedetect.com/) library is used mainly in this stage.
+[PySceneDetect](https://www.scenedetect.com/) library is used mainly at this stage.
 3. **Generating description for every scene** - bases on the results from previous stage.
 As it is known when scenes begin and end we can extract frames of particular scene and interpret it.
 [Transformers Video-LLaVA](https://huggingface.co/docs/transformers/model_doc/video_llava) model is used to process this task.
 One of the most time-consuming parts of this stage is to construct a suitable **prompt** - it expresses our expectations to model.
 Well constructed **prompt** improves quality of the descriptions.
 Description's base language is english.
 4. **(Optional step) Translation to other language** - uses [deep_translator.GoogleTranslator](https://deep-translator.readthedocs.io/en/latest/usage.html) to translate english descriptions to other language.
-5. **Synthesizing text description to voice description** - Converts descriptions from previous stages to audio voice narration.
+5. **Synthesizing text description to voice narration** - Converts descriptions from previous stages to audio voice narration.
 Uses [TTS](https://pypi.org/project/TTS/) Python library to process this task.
 Particularly [xtts_v2](https://huggingface.co/coqui/XTTS-v2) model is used.
 This model requires speaker voice reference to clone the voice tone.
 Example narrator voice samples are included in **voice_samples/** directory.\